britishbadger/multipass-docker/README.md

 ## Using Docker without Docker Desktop on MacOS

 For me using Multipass seemed to be the easiest way to eliminate docker desktop as a mac user.
-Multipass will enable you to create a small vm (like docker desktop) that you’ll use the docker cli/tools to connect and issue docker commands.
+Multipass will enable you to create a small virtual machine (like docker desktop) that you’ll use the docker cli/tools to connect to and issue docker commands.
 Docker-compose (on the host) works exactly as before.

 Any containers mapped to public ports will be accessible to http://docker.local:XXXXX (not localhost);